MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/visual-studio-ide.md

 ## Install the Visual Studio IDE

-This overview article walks you through creating a simple project and trying some of the things you can do with Visual Studio, like changing the color theme, using [IntelliSense](../../ide/using-intellisense.md) as a coding aid, and debugging an app to see the value of a variable during the program's execution.
-To get started, [download Visual Studio 2017](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) and install it on your system.
+In this section, you'll create a simple project to try out some of the things you can do with Visual Studio.
+You'll  change the color theme, use [IntelliSense](../../ide/using-intellisense.md) as a coding aid, and debug an app to see the value of a variable during the program's execution.

+::: moniker range="vs-2017"

+To get started, [download Visual Studio](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) and install it on your system.
 The modular installer enables you to choose and install *workloads*, which are groups of features needed for the programming language or platform you prefer.
 To follow the steps for [creating a program](#create-a-program), be sure to select the **.NET Core cross-platform development** workload during installation.

+::: moniker-end

+::: moniker range=">=vs-2019"

+To get started, [download Visual Studio](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019) and install it on your system.
+The modular installer enables you to choose and install *workloads*, which are groups of features needed for the programming language or platform you prefer.
+To follow the steps for [creating a program](#create-a-program), be sure to select the **.NET Core cross-platform development** workload during installation.

+::: moniker-end

 ![.NET Core cross-platform development workload in Visual Studio Installer](../media/dotnet-core-cross-platform-workload.png)

-When you start Visual Studio for the first time, you can optionally [sign in](../../ide/signing-in-to-visual-studio.md) using your Microsoft account, or your work or school account.
+When you start Visual Studio for the first time, you can optionally [sign in](../../ide/signing-in-to-visual-studio.md) using your Microsoft account or your work or school account.

 ## Customize Visual Studio